 There’s also a second storyline in the background, a small twist that explains a lot about some of the secondary characters and their actions, as well as fascinating and at times breathtaking glimpses into the work of firefighters.

 In the Black is a slow burn second chance romance.
-Just as in her Heart of Gold books – which, as historical novels, are very different from this contemporary romance – Luci Dreamer creates lovable characters.
+Just as in his Heart of Gold books – which, as historical novels, are very different from this contemporary romance – L. Dreamer creates lovable characters.
 They all feel very approachable, like people one could meet tomorrow and become friends with.

 The ending is a bit rushed and the explanation for that is that, despite the words “The end” on the last page, there’s actually an epilogue.
 You will need to subscribe to the author’s newsletter to get it.
 While I dislike this marketing strategy (which the author said she wouldn’t use anymore), I strongly encourage readers to get hold of this epilogue, which rounds up the story nicely.

-Whether she writes historical novels or contemporary romance, Luci Dreamer knows how to craft characters you’ll want to root for.
+Whether he writes historical novels or contemporary romance, L. Dreamer knows how to craft characters you’ll want to root for.